Panos-Jr/Depth-Controller/README.md

 ## Requirements

-Your dedicated server will be using port `7777` make sure that's port forwarded.
+Ports `80` and `443` forwarded on your router if you're using Caddy Your dedicated server will be using port `7777` make sure that's port forwarded.

 Check that your IP is static.